 • Every part must have a content_type

-• Parts must provide either content or content_url, but not both
+• Parts must provide either content or content_url (not both)

 Common Content Types